Picture this.

 5 practical ways to start closing skills gaps today

 You’ll ultimately need technology and talent intelligence platforms to properly address skills gaps at scale.
 But transformation takes time, and skills gaps need attention now.
+Organizations can close skills gaps through strategies such as training existing staff or hiring new employees with the required skills.

 While you work on your longer-term technology strategy, here are five approaches that your HR teams can implement immediately to start making progress: